xjasonlyu/xjasonlyu/README.md

 An open-source developer who codes for fun.

-- 🧑🏻‍💻 Open to 2024 Summer Co-op / Internship
+- 😎 Open to 2024 Summer Co-op / Internship
   - SWE/SDE, based in Ontario, Canada
 - 🏫 Full-time CAS MEng Student @ McMaster
 - 💻 Previous SWE Intern @ Microsoft & EMQ
+- 🧑🏻‍💻 Coding is my passion and part of my life
 - 🌐 Find out more about me at my [Homepage](https://12x.me/)

 <!--